Just Breathe (Sky-Hi song)

 "Just Breathe" (stylized in all caps) is a song recorded in Japanese, English, and Korean by Japanese rapper Sky-Hi, featuring 3Racha, South Korean production team from Stray Kids, taken from Sky-Hi's sixth studio album The Debut.
 It was released digitally on February 21, 2022, through Avex Entertainment.
 It is 3Racha's first commercial song.

 Background and release

-On February 15, 2022, Sky-Hi tweeted "20220221" and his name with the wolf, pig, rabbit, and chipmunk emojis, while Stray Kids the same numbers and their group name with the sun-behind-small-cloud and backhand-index-pointing-up emojis on the same time.
+On February 15, 2022, Sky-Hi tweeted "20220221" and his name with the wolf, pig, rabbit, and chipmunk emojis, while Stray Kids tweeted the same numbers and their group name with the sun-behind-small-cloud and backhand-index-pointing-up emojis at the same time.
 The fans decoded the wolf emoji as Bang Chan, pig and rabbit as Changbin, and chipmunk as Han, which all are from South Korean boy band Stray Kids production team 3Racha.
 Three days later, they announced to release the single, titled "Just Breathe", featuring 3Racha, on February 21, making it 3Racha's first commercial song after their several mixtapes.
 The song was revealed for the first time at Sky-Hi's radio show, Imasia.